arnav-gudibande/Password-Manager/README.md

 # Node js Password Manager

-This node js passowrd manager allows you to store passwords on your machine locally.
-It uses node persist, yagar and crypto modules for data storage, user input and encryption respectively.
+This node js password manager allows you to store passwords on your machine locally.
+It uses node persist, yagar and crypto modules for data storage, user input and encryption.

 All credentials and passwords are stored securely using a unique encryption format.

 ### Usage

-Navigate into the folder where you have downloaded this file
+Navigate into the folder where you have downloaded this file.

 Then create an account: